mcdemarco/the-new-kitchen-cookbook/rice/ipRisotto.md

 * 2 T. olive oil
 * 1 shallot, sliced, or yellow onion, diced (optional)
 * 3 cloves garlic, minced (optional)
 * 1 c.
-Arborio rice or more
+Arborio rice (or more)
-* 2 c. chicken, vegetable, or meat stock (or twice the amount of rice, if using more rice)
+* 2 c. chicken, vegetable, or meat stock (or twice the volume of the rice, if using more rice)
 * 1 pinch saffron (optional)
 * 1 T. dry wine (optional)
 * 3/4 tsp. salt